LHNCBC/metamaplite-rest/README.md

 # A ReSTful service for MetaMapLite

-A Restful service with support for Web Browsers as well.
+A ReSTful service for MetaMapLite which includes support for Web Browsers.

 ## Compiling